Hands-on Gear Review

-The only downside of the Vortex and its a small one; is after you have shaken the rope into the bag and cruised over to another route, occasionally the rope doesn't pay out out quite as nicely with traditional designs.
-This wasn't a big problem and we felt it was worth it most of the time because of how much easier and quicker to put away.
+The only downside of the Vortex and it's a small one is; after you have shaken the rope into the bag and cruised over to another route, occasionally the rope doesn't pay out out quite as nicely as with traditional designs.
+This wasn't a big problem and we felt it was worth it most of the time because of how much easier and quicker it is to put away.
 The Petzl Bolsa shares this same problem but is even harder and tangles a little more frequently on the way back out.

 Keeping your rope out of the Dirt

-The Vortex features the most tarp acreage of any bag we tested, its 57" x 57" (144 cm x 144 cm) also felt much bigger than tarps that where only supposed to be 2 inches dimensionally smaller because unlike a classic burrtio design where the tarp gets slightly bunched and folded at one end the Vortex laid flatter thus maximizing the tarps surface area.
-The Vortex captured post climb rope pulls with easy and was luxurious to flake ropes onto.
+The Vortex features the most tarp acreage of any bag we tested, its 57" x 57" (144 cm x 144 cm) also felt much bigger than tarps that were only supposed to be 2 inches dimensionally smaller because unlike a classic burrito design where the tarp gets slightly bunched and folded at one end the Vortex laid flatter thus maximizing the tarps surface area.
+The Vortex captured post climb rope pulls with ease and was luxurious to flake ropes onto.

 Ease of packing the rope